ho-lab @ Duke-NUS

 Baptiste Kerouanton (MSc, Grenoble INP Phelma), PhD student

 Baptiste graduated from Grenoble INP Phelma (France) with a master degree in biomedical engineering.
-Baptiste is interested in applying bioinformatics and machine learning methods to predict the localization and potential functions of uncharacterized SEPs.
-He is currently a PhD candidate in the QBM program at Duke-NUS co-mentored by Dr Owen Rackham.
-Baptiste is attempting to elucidate SEP function with high throughput methods and in silico prediction.
+HIs theesis project is aimed at pplying bioinformatics and machine learning methods to predict the localization and potential functions of uncharacterized SEPs, as well as using crispr screening to identify SEPs important for mitochondrial metabolism.

 Pooja Sridharan (BSc, SRM University, Chennai) PhD student

 Pooja graduated with a BTech in Genetic Engineering and joined the EPL in 2021 with an interest to characterize the function of novel mito-SEP in metabolic regulation.
-She is also interested in reproductive biology, which she looks forward to exploring by understanding the role of mito-SEP in placental immunology and its contribution to pathological pregnancies.
+Her thesis project aims to identify mito-SEPs that are responsible for protein quality control in the mitochondria.

-Liang Chao (BSc, National University of Singapore), PhD student
+Alanna Wong (BSc, National University of Singapore) PhD student

 Lab Alumni